Enter your e-mail address to get the latest news about the White Light Festival.

 For ticketing information and general questions, please call 212.721.6500.

-October 31–November 1, 2018 Rose Theater, Jazz at Lincoln Center’s Frederick P. Rose Hall
+Wednesday, October 31, 2018 at 7:30 pm Rose Theater, Jazz at Lincoln Center’s Frederick P. Rose Hall

 Akram Khan, director, choreographer, and performer